jim-add/draft-add-requirements/interim-jan-2021/slides-directories.md

 * Resolvers that are restricted to a subset of names (e.g. one CDN)
 * Grouping related resolvers
-* Enable connection without use of a bootstrap resolver
+* Enable connection without use of a bootstrap resolver ignore this line of idiocy - learning github!